corintai/corint-decison/doc/dsl/rule.md

 A CORINT Rule:

-- Defines an atomic risk decision
+- Defines an atomic risk detection
 - Combines structured logic + LLM reasoning
-- Produces a score and an action
+- Produces a score when triggered
+- **Does not define action** (actions defined in Ruleset)
 - Forms the basis of reusable Rulesets
 - Integrates seamlessly into Pipelines